T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * Variables passed by the client (=Browser) are untrusted and use the default sanitize class 'digit' (if nothing else is specified).
 If alpha characters are submitted, the content violates `digit` and becomes therefore `!!<name of sanitize class>!!` - there is no error message.
-Best is to always use SIP or digits.
+Best is to always use SIP (value is trustful) or at least digits for GET (=client) parameter (user might change those and therefore those are *not* trustful).

 Get Parameter
 -------------